bucketeer-io/openfeature-js-client-sdk/README.md

 }
 ```

+> [!NOTE] No need await when `setProvider` in React and React Native, because the provider initialization is handled internally by the OpenFeature React SDK.

 ### Update the Evaluation Context

+The evaluation context allows the client to specify contextual data that Bucketeer uses to evaluate the feature flags.

+The `targetingKey` is the user ID (Unique ID) and cannot be empty.

 You can update the evaluation context with the new attributes if the user attributes change.